tanaikech/ToolsForMCPServer/README.md

 # Appendix

+## What should we do in this situation?

+- When Gemini CLI is launched and an error `Error connecting to MCP server 'gas_web_apps': Connection failed for 'gas_web_apps': MCP error -32000: Connection closed` occurs, please redeploy Web Apps to reflect the latest script and try it again.

 ## Add custom tools and prompts

 You might want to add your custom tools and promts to the MCP server.
 At that time, please refer to the following script.